New business enquiries

 We are able to deliver to virtually all capital cities in Europe by 09.00am on our ILG Global Pre-9am service or Pre-Noon on our ILG Global Pre Noon service.
 Please call Customer Services to confirm service availability to your destination.

-You will need an invoice for any consignment travelling outside the EU that is non documents over 5kgs.
-Documents over 5Kgs will need an invoice outside the EU.
+You will need an invoice for any consignment travelling outside the EU.
 These invoices can be either in the form of a Pro Forma or a Commercial invoice.

 If the goods that are being shipped have already been paid for by the consignee prior to them being shipped, the consignor is required to provide a Pro Forma invoice.
 This shows the amount paid in order that the receiving authorities can appropriate duty and tax in line with the value and commodity code.